OPPORTUNITIES FOR USING (Y)OUR LIVED EXPERIENCE FOR CHANGE

 Key Responsibilities

-• Provide a range of person centred and goal-oriented support services that enable consumers to achieve their goals and improved wellbeing.
+• Provide a range of goal-oriented support services that enable consumers to achieve their goals.

-• Work with consumers to develop and achieve individual plans centred around achieving their goals.
+• Work with consumers to develop and achieve individual plans and goals.

-• Assist consumers/team to review consumer support plan goals.
+• Assist clients/team to review consumer support plan goals.

 • Provide respectful support, when needed, around individual health issues.

-• Plan and action time effectively to meet UnitingSA program and client needs.
+• Plan and action time effectively to meet UnitingSA program and consumer needs.

 For more information and to apply, click here